 Mark has translated text books and dermatology articles from French to English, and presented papers at national and international veterinary dermatology congresses.
 His review 'Atopic Dermatitis and the Intestinal Microbiota in Humans and Dogs' has recently been published in the peer-reviewed, academic journal, Veterinary Medicine and Science.

 Mark is particularly interested in skin allergies in dogs and cats, and other disorders of the immune system such as auto-immune skin diseases where the immune system starts to attack the patient’s own skin.
 Mark recognises the importance of adopting a functional, integrative approach to investigating skin disease, preferring, where possible, to avoid powerful drug therapies and their potentially harmful side-effects.

 Mark is fascinated by the explosion of scientific research connecting the micro-organisms in our gut with our immune system and an enormous range of diseases.
 Mark is a member of the Raw Feeding Veterinary Society and currently exploring a potential role for natural, species-appropriate diets in helping to manage skin diseases in our pet animals.

-I see patients in Basingstoke, Bicester, Binfield, Epsom, Heath and Reach (Milton Keynes), Lichfield, Merthyr Tydfil, Newbury, Oxford, Sutton Coldfield and Windsor.
+I see patients in Banbury, Basingstoke, Bicester, Binfield, Epsom, Heath and Reach (Milton Keynes), Lichfield, Merthyr Tydfil, Oxford, Sutton Coldfield, Tadley and Windsor.
 The frequency of referral dermatology clinics varies typically between once a week and once a month.

 Initial consultations usually last about an hour and a half.
 Subsequent consultations are scheduled for between 20 and 30 minutes, longer if intradermal allergy testing is performed.
 I look forward to meeting you and your pet!